 When it comes to the skills and characteristics that are essential to having success as a freelancer designer, the most obvious ones involve creative skills and the ability to design.
 While this is of course important, there is far more to achieving success as a freelancer than simply being able to design.
 In fact, the non-creative skills and characteristics are sometimes the most important since they often have a profound impact on the experience for clients.

 In this article we’ll take a quick look at 5 skills and characteristics that you should be aware of if you are currently freelancing or planning to make the jump.
 You won’t necessarily need to be an expert in these areas prior to getting started as a freelancer.
 In most cases, with some effort and attention these are things that pretty much anyone can do.
 With time you can even improve your abilities in some areas that you may consider to be weaknesses.
+At the end of the 5 tips, we’ll go over 7 ways you can gain exposure as a freelancer.

 Communication is a critical skill for freelancers.
 You’ll need to be able to communicate effectively and efficiently with clients throughout the design process.
 Your ability to communicate will impact 1) your understanding of the client and the needs/wants of the project, 2) your ability to share your vision for the project and to secure the work, and 3) your ability to explain things clearly to clients.